 Westpac users usually start in one of three places: the Westpac app, Westpac Live or Online Banking, or Westpac Corporate Online.
 The right download depends on the work you are doing after extraction.

-For most SME and retail accounts, the formal eStatement is the PDF.
-Save that file when the spreadsheet has to support BAS review, audit work, serviceability checks, dispute evidence, or month-end sign-off.
-The PDF keeps the statement period, balance movement, account context, and page sequence together, which matters when someone later asks how a row in Excel ties back to the bank record.
+For most SME and retail accounts, save the formal eStatement PDF when the spreadsheet has to support BAS review, audit work, serviceability checks, dispute evidence, month-end sign-off, or backfill evidence.
+The PDF preserves the statement period, balance movement, account context, and page sequence.

 Westpac's eStatement guidance says digital statements can be accessed through the Westpac app or Online Banking, and that Online Banking can download statement PDFs.
-It also refers to up to seven years of statement history for eligible accounts.
-For backfill work, download the PDF statements before extracting; if a period is missing, older, or tied to an account the client no longer operates online, the client may need to request it through Westpac support rather than sending screenshots or partial exports.
+For missing, older, or closed-account periods, the client may need to retrieve the statements through Westpac support rather than sending screenshots or partial exports.

 Desktop Online Banking transaction export is different.
 It is a transaction file for the selected account and date range, and it can be useful when the job is simply to get recent Westpac transactions into accounting software.
 It does not automatically replace the statement PDF for evidence work, especially when the reviewer expects opening and closing balances or a retained copy of the source statement.